Research output per year

-My research involves picturing ecological formations, infrastructure and urban environments in the British landscape with photography.
+My research involves picturing ecological formations, infrastructure and urban environments in Britain with photography.

 I approach the subjects of my work as places of different natures and histories.
 A central question I address in connection is how the ordinary world photographed as it appears can become a picture.

 The context and influence for my work includes photographs by Benjamin Brecknell Turner (1852-54), Keith Arnatt (1982-84), Paul Graham (1981-), Gabriele Basilico (1982-2012), John Davies (1981-), Karen Knorr (1986-) and Jem Southam (1989-).

 I use a view camera, colour negative film and available light to photograph views that are often subjects of longstanding artistic attention in locations usually close to where I live, work and travel through.

-Photographic materials are integral to my working methods; beyond camerawork, I make positive colour contacts from negatives and proof print enlargements in the darkroom for studio display and critical reflection, then finished prints that may be further enlarged.
-I make all my work by hand using the chromogenic print process.
-Finished prints are displayed in the studio for critical reflection, then mounted and framed for public gallery viewing.
+Photographic materials are integral to my methods; beyond camerawork, I make positive colour contact prints from negative, proof prints, then specifically enlarged finished prints in the darkroom by hand using the chromogenic print process.
+Finished prints are displayed in the studio for critical reflection, then mounted and framed for gallery viewing.

 My photographs are presented as individual pictures, closely resembling sets and ongoing series in distinct interconnected projects.

 Together the projects form a body of work exploring ideas of place and related themes from the urban and the wild to the modern and traditional.

 The overall intention of my work is to offer a strangely familiar sense of place and reflection on photography as a medium to concentrate seeing.